 The training program will cover topics such as:

 – computer science vs. computational thinking

 – design and rapid prototyping in the context of technology education

-Computer science concepts covered will include algorithms, commands, loops, variables, sequences, data, and selection.
+Computer science concepts covered will include algorithms, commands, loops, variables, sequence, data, decomposition, and selection.

 The five lessons will involve pen and paper exercises, DIY and design activities, games, and learning tools such as Micro:bits, a tiny, programmable computer being widely distributed for free in the Netherlands.